-We have audited the accompanying consolidated financial statements of Latina Offshore Limited and Subsidiaries (the "Entity"), which comprise the consolidated statements of financial position as of December 31, 2023 and 2022 and the consolidated statements of other comprehensive income (loss), consolidated statements of changes in Partners' equity and consolidated statements of cash flows for the years then ended, and notes to the consolidated financial statements, including material accounting policy information.
+We have audited the financial statements of Latina Offshore Limited (the "Entity"), which comprise the statements of financial position as of December 31, 2023 and 2022 and the statements of profit or loss and other comprehensive income, statements of changes in Partners' equity and statements of cash flows for the years then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Entity as of December 31, 2023 and 2022, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as of December 31, 2023 and 2022, its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").